aashishshaju00/cpp-pid-mex-for-control/README.md

 # cpp-pid-mex-for-control

 ## Overview
-This repository demonstrates a discrete-time PID controller implemented in modern C++ and called from MATLAB and Simulink using a compiled MEX file to provide fast, stateful control execution that reflects how digital controllers are used in practice.
+This repository demonstrates a discrete-time PID controller implemented in modern C++ and accessed from MATLAB and Simulink through a compiled MEX file.
+The focus is on showing how a controller written in C++ can be executed from MATLAB and Simulink in a stateful and efficient way.
+Rather than providing another MATLAB-only PID example, the repository illustrates an approach for implementing, testing, and running a controller across C++ and MATLAB-based environments.
-The goal is not to provide another MATLAB PID example.
-The goal is to show how a real controller can be written in C++, verified, and exercised from MATLAB and Simulink in a way that is close to how control software is developed, tested, and integrated in professional environments.

 ## Scope
 This project provides: